-Amy Klobuchar appears at Fox News Town Hall, seeking to gain standing in crowded field
+Amy Klobuchar appears at Fox News Town Hall, warns of 'a lot of pushback and subpoenas' after Barr contempt vote

-2020 presidential contender Sen. Amy Klobuchar is taking the stage at a Fox News Channel Town Hall on Wednesday evening in Milwaukee, Wisconsin, as the Minnesota Democrat sought to distinguish herself as a relative moderate among a crowded field of progressive candidates now led by Joe Biden and Bernie Sanders.
+2020 Democrat presidential contender Amy Klobuchar took the stage at a Fox News Channel Town Hall on Wednesday evening in Milwaukee, Wisconsin, and the Minnesota senator began by hammering Attorney General Bill Barr, saying "he should come before the House" and warning that "a lot of pushback and subpoenas" are likely coming.

+Klobuchar's remarks came hours after House Democrats voted to hold Barr in contempt.
+Republicans called the move a politically motivated effort to "destroy Barr," noting that existing law prevented Barr from releasing grand jury materials and other sensitive information currently redacted from the public version of Special Counsel Robert Mueller's report.

+But Klobuchar said she agreed with the contempt vote, adding, "the president should be held accountable -- and that's what this is all about."

-The one-hour Town Hall, co-anchored by Bret Baier and Martha MacCallum, will offer Klobuchar a chance to explain why she hasn't embraced proposals popular with her party's left wing, including the Green New Deal, Medicare for All, free college tuition, and abolishing Immigration and Customs Enforcement (ICE).
+The one-hour Town Hall, co-anchored by Bret Baier and Martha MacCallum, also offered Klobuchar a chance to explain why she hasn't embraced proposals popular with her party's left wing, including the Green New Deal, Medicare for All, free college tuition, and abolishing Immigration and Customs Enforcement (ICE).

+"May the best woman win" the presidency, Klobuchar said at one point, asking about the potential role of sexism in the presidential race.

+"Progressives should support me because I am a proven progressive.
+The last time I checked, if you want to be a progressive and support progressives, then you're supposed to make progress," Klobuchar said, asked by an audience member why far-left liberals should back her candidacy.
+"That's what I've done my whole life."

+Separately, Klobuchar said there were "some things" in President Trump's tax bill that she "would keep," but added that she would not have lowered the corporate tax rate as much as Republicans did.
+Klobuchar also said Trump shouldn't take credit for booming economic numbers.

+"This all didn't just happen when Donald Trump got elected," Klobuchar argued.
+"It happened because of some incredible businesses, including some that we have here in Wisconsin ... workers that did their jobs.
+It's a trajectory that we've been on for a while."

-Hours before the Town Hall, Klobuchar, 58, told Fox News in an interview she wasn't worried about Biden's decision to run, even though he has assumed frontrunner status by most polls and fundraising metrics.
+Hours before the Town Hall, Klobuchar, 58, told Fox News in an interview she wasn't worried about former Vice President Joe Biden's decision to run, even though he has assumed frontrunner status by most polls and fundraising metrics.

 SPARKS **FLY** AT BERNIE SANDERS FOX NEWS TOWN HALL